arudolph26/DevStudy_Analyses/notes/ReadingList.md

 **Satterthwaite, T.D. et al. (2013) Functional maturation of the executive system during adolescence.
 J. Neurosci.
 33, 16249–16261**

+**Barkley-Levenson, E. E., Van Leijenhorst, L., & Galván, A. (2013).
+Behavioral and neural correlates of loss aversion and risk avoidance in adolescents and adults.
+Developmental cognitive neuroscience, 3, 72-83.**
+- Mixed gambles with equal probability where adults or teens saw the amounts (unlike our task where they had to learn them)+DOSPERT
+- Loss aversion is calculated using a logistic regression.
+No difference in loss aversion estimates between adults and teens
+- Imaging contrasts compare accept or reject vs baseline and accept vs reject for adults and teens and find differences in frontal pole and caudate
+- Also correlations between DOSPERT and average activity to accept and reject trials

 **Barkley-Levenson, E. and Galván, A. (2014) Neural representation of expected value in the adolescent brain.
 Proc.
 Natl.
 Acad.
 Sci.
 U. S. A. 111, 1646–1651**

 **Javadi eta al. (2014) Adolescents Adapt More Slowly than Adults to Varying Reward Contingencies.
 J of.
 Cog.
 Neuro.
 20:12, 2770:81.**